Grenzlinie/Alloy-Materials-Database-Survey/README.md

 # Alloy Materials Database Survey

 ## Introduction
-This repository is a Markdown transcription of the spreadsheet **"Screening of the Alloy Database 5c07ea15230f465693134ea0443f706d.csv"**.
-It consolidates alloy-related databases and datasets spanning experimental studies, literature-curated collections, and computational materials platforms.
+This repository consolidates alloy-related databases and datasets spanning experimental studies, literature-curated collections, and computational materials platforms.

 The survey contains **49 non-empty rows** from the source sheet, including **48 database entries** and **1 conclusion row**.
 Across the database entries, the most common source categories are **Experiment (18)**, **Literature (12)**, and **Calculation (9)**.
 Availability is dominated by **Direct Download, Free (33)** resources, with additional entries accessible through APIs, email requests, crawlers, or paid web portals.